 The MOHCCN is committed to equity, diversity and inclusivity and strives to promote inclusive excellence in its research programs.
 We welcome eligible applicants of diverse backgrounds to apply for our funding opportunities.

 Funding Envelope

-The MOHCCN has an initial funding envelope sufficient to fund up to ten Marathon of Hope Heath Informatics Awards in the first round.
+The MOHCCN has an initial funding envelope sufficient to fund up to four Marathon of Hope Clinician Scientist Awards in this round.
+We expect to announce additional rounds in subsequent years.

 How to Apply